isovera/foia-api-enhancements/docroot/modules/custom/foia_upload_xml/README.md

 ```

-#### 2. Map those fields in the `process` section
+#### 2. Map agency overall fields

-Continuing with the example of adding component data from section V.A to the
+Continuing with the example of adding data from section V.A to the
-`foia_agency_report`, the component data and agency overall data must be
+`foia_agency_report`, there is some agency overall data that needs to be
  mapped in the migration's `process` section.

 Agency overall data can be mapped relatively simply.
 Often the data can be
 set directly as the field value like so: